Ianzhao071102/mydiep/README.md

 ```
 This builds and runs the server.

-After running the server, content will be served at `localhost:8080` on your computer.
+After running the server, the content will be served at `localhost:8080` on your computer.
 The port will default to 8080, and you may override it with `process.env.PORT`.

-Consult `src/config.ts` for configuration, and `package.json` for environ variable setup.
+Consult `src/config.ts` for configuration, and `package.json` for environmental variable setup.

 ## Discord Chat